I Want To ...

 Imaging Services - Request a Test

-JFK is proud to inform you that patients can now schedule a Radiology or Imaging procedure through the hospital's website.
-You can access our-on-line scheduling by clicking here.
+You can schedule a Radiology or Imaging procedure online.
 Simply answer a few simple questions and click "submit."
 Central scheduling will contact you at your convenience to schedule an appointment.

 Bone Density (Dexa Scan) - Dexa scans are the most commonly used test to measure bone density.
 The result of the Dexa scan can be a great help to physicians in diagnosing, treating and monitoring the treatment of osteopenia and osteoporosis as well as predicting the risk of bone fracture.

-Computed Tomography (CT) - Computerized Tomography scan is an imaging procedure produced by an x-ray tube that rotates in a circle around the patient, making many pictures as it rotates.
+Computer Tomography (CT) - Computerized Tomography scan is an imaging procedure produced by an x-ray tube that rotates in a circle around the patient, making many pictures as it rotates.
 The multiple x-ray pictures are reconstructed by a computer in cross-sectional images, permitting doctors to examine “slices” through different organs.
+Learn more.

-X-ray - Diagnostic X-ray Is the general term used for a group of examinations that are produced by the transmission of X-rays through a patient to a capture device then converted into an image for diagnosis.
+X-ray - Diagnostic X-ray is the general term used for a group of examinations that are produced by the transmission of X-rays through a patient to a capture device then converted into an image for diagnosis.
 Diagnostic radiology exams are commonly requested by physicians to evaluate the lungs, heart and skeleton.
+Learn more.

-Interventional Radiology - an area of specialty within the field of radiology which uses various radiological techniques (such as x-ray, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and ultrasounds) to place wires, tubes, or other instruments inside a patient to diagnose and treat an array of conditions
+Interventional Radiology - An area of specialty within the field of radiology that uses various radiological techniques (such as X-ray, computer tomography (CT) scans, magnetic resonance imaging (MRI) scans, and ultrasounds) to place wires, tubes, or other instruments inside a patient to diagnose and treat an array of conditions.
+Learn more.

 PET CT - A PET CT scan (positron emission tomography) is a unique type of imaging procedure that provides both information related to organs and tissues inside the body as well as how they function.
-The PET ct SCAN measures emissions from positron-emitting molecules in the body .
+The PET CT scan measures emissions from positron-emitting molecules in the body.
 Because many useful, common elements have positron emitting forms (carbon, nitrogen, and oxygen), valuable functional information can be obtained.
-PET CT scans produce 3-D images, and is often used to compliment rather than replace the information obtained from standard CT or MRI scan.
+PET CT scans produce 3-D images, and are often used to compliment rather than replace the information obtained from standard CT or MRI scans.
+Learn more.